 1. Provide them with designated scratch places in the home

-The best way to prevent cats from scratching furniture is by providing them with plenty of scratching opportunities inside the home.
+The best way to prevent cats from scratching furniture is by providing them with plenty of appropriate scratching opportunities inside the home.
 Outside cats will scratch trees and posts so it’s a good idea to simulate this inside with scratching posts.
-This will also put a stop to your cat scratching carpet behaviour since they will shift their focus to something more appealing.
+Have a scratching post in every room your cat spends time in – and especially near where they sleep so they can have a good stretch and scratch when they wake up.

 2. Purchase good quality scratch posts